-Enabling your child to make differentiated choices is an integral part of their ownership of and commitment to learning, encouraging them to go out of their educational comfort zones and creating a love of learning.
-'Choice in the classroom has been linked to increases in student effort, task performance, and subsequent learning' (Robert J. Marzano, The Highly Engaged Classroom, 2010) and this was highlighted in the School's 2019 ISI inspection report: The school's ethos of promoting pupil choice is integral to the excellent lesson planning so there is no ceiling on what the children can achieve.'
+In lessons, pupils are encouraged to make differentiated choices.
+This is an integral part of their ownership of and commitment to learning, encouraging them to go out of their educational comfort zones and to develop a love of learning.
+'Choice in the classroom has been linked to increases in student effort, task performance, and subsequent learning' (Robert J. Marzano, The Highly Engaged Classroom, 2010) and this was highlighted in the School's 2019 ISI inspection report: 'The school's ethos of promoting pupil choice is integral to the excellent lesson planning so there is no ceiling on what the children can achieve.'